xgeekshq/django-timestampable/README.md

 Timestamps and Soft Delete Patterns in Django Models.

-1. Add "timestamps" to your INSTALLED_APPS setting like this:
+## Add "timestamps" to your INSTALLED_APPS settings

 ```python
 INSTALLED_APPS = [